marekborowiec/AMAS/README.md

 ## Examples

 You need to choose at least one action with `-c` (same as `--concat`) or `-s` (`--summary`) for the input to be processed.
-If you want to concatenate all DNA phylip files in directory and all of them have a `.phy` extension, you can run:
+If you want to concatenate all DNA phylip files in a directory and all of them have the `.phy` extension, you can run:
 ```shell
 python3 AMAS.py --in-format phylip --data-type dna --in-file *phy --concat
 ```
 By default the output will be written to two file `partitions.txt`, containing partitions for your new alignment, and `concatenated-fasta.out` with the alignment itself in fasta format.
-You can change the default names for these files with `-p` and `-t`, respectively, followed by the desired name.
+You can change the default names for these files with `-p` (`--concat-part`) and `-t` (`--concat-out`), respectively, followed by the desired name.

 Below is the same command using short versions of options:
 ```shell